 In addition, in May 2007, the government of India implemented a fringe benefit tax on the allotment of shares pursuant to the exercise or vesting, on or after April 1, 2007, of options and restricted share units, or RSUs, granted to employees.
 The fringe benefit tax is payable by the employer at the rate of 33.99% on the difference between the fair market value of the options and RSUs on the date of vesting of the options and RSUs and the exercise price of the options and the purchase price (if any) for the RSUs, as applicable.
 The new legislation permits the employer to recover the fringe benefit tax from the employees.
-However, we may decide in the future not to recover, or we may be unsuccessful in recovering, the fringe benefit tax from our employees, which may cause our overall expense to increase, possibly materially, and impact our cash flows.
+We seek to recover the fringe benefit tax from certain employee holders of options and RSUs.
+However, we may be unsuccessful in recovering the fringe benefit tax from our employees, which may cause our overall expense to increase, possibly materially, and impact our cash flows.